DrGitman/DSA612S-Assignment-2/README.md

 # DSA612S-Assignment-2
- This project manages package delivery requests from multiple providers, focusing on scheduling pickups and deliveries for standard, express, and international services.
+ This project is designed to manage package delivery requests from multiple service providers, focusing on the scheduling of pickups and deliveries for standard, express, and international delivery services.
+It aims to streamline the logistics process for package handling and delivery through the use of a structured system.